sachinsridhar/Restaurant-Recommendation-System/Modeling.md

     test score 1:     -0.130286650544

-We notice a poor score for the Test/Validation $R^2$, and hence performed Regulzarized Regression (with Lasso).
+We notice a poor score for the Test/Validation $R^2$, and hence perform Regulzarized Regression (with Lasso).